Quantum state-preparation control in noisy environment via most-likely paths

 Note that an average value of a random variable does not necessarily reflect whether such value is attainable with a high probability.
-Therefore, designing a control to maximize the average fidelity does not necessarily guarantee the controlled final states will reach the desired target state with any significant probability.
-This observation then raises a question for an appropriate objective function to be maximized to ensure the final state will reach the target state with a non-negligible probability.

-A more suitable candidate for such objective function should perhaps encapsulate the probability mass of the controlled final states ensemble that actually reach the desired target state, so that, when maximized, the majority of the final states would concentrate around the target state.
-We therefore introduce a new objective function based on a probability density function defined for the unravelled quantum state trajectories of the open quantum system as in Eq.~\eqref{eq-unravelk1}.
-We will see in the next section that maximizing the probability function can be conveniently achieved with the least action principle of a stochastic path integral.
+Therefore, it could be interesting to explore an alternative objective function that ensures the majority of the final states would concentrate around the target state.
+We then introduce a new objective function based on a probability density function defined for the unravelled quantum state trajectories of the open quantum system as in Eq.~\eqref{eq-unravelk1}.
+We will see in the next section that maximising the probability function can be conveniently achieved with the least action principle of a stochastic path integral.